andrewmeyerhofer/VM-Setup/README.md

 </p>
 <p>
-Server Manager imediately opens upon logging in.
-I needed to disable the Windows firewall settings (not smart in real life, just for the sake of this project).
+Upon logging into dc-1, Server Manager imediately opens.
+From here, I needed to disable the Windows firewall settings on the VM (not smart in real life, just for the sake of this project).
 I opened "Run" from the start menu and typed wf.msc.
 </p>
 <br />